aswanthnarayan/Brototype-Seminars/Linux Week2.md

 Next, let's discuss the perks of Linux:

-**Linux is free** - This makes it ideal for cloud environments, as it can be used without cost.
+1. **Linux is free** - This makes it ideal for cloud environments, as it can be used without cost.

-**Performance** - Some Linux distros can easily run on old laptops or PCs, which is why IoT devices also use Linux.
+2. **Performance** - Some Linux distros can easily run on old laptops or PCs, which is why IoT devices also use Linux.

-**Stability** - Linux is one of the most stable operating systems available.
+3. **Stability** - Linux is one of the most stable operating systems available.

-**Transparency and Privacy** - As I mentioned, Linux's architecture is open source, allowing us to adjust our privacy settings.
+4. **Transparency and Privacy** - As I mentioned, Linux's architecture is open source, allowing us to adjust our privacy settings.
 We can decide whether to share our data with specific software.

-**C**ustomization** - With hundreds of distros, all are custom-built, offering a variety of options to suit different needs.
+5. **Customization** - With hundreds of distros, all are custom-built, offering a variety of options to suit different needs.

-**Command Line Interface** - Linux allows us to perform complex tasks easily through the command line.
+6. **Command Line Interface** - Linux allows us to perform complex tasks easily through the command line.

-**Portability** - We can carry our complete Linux configuration on a simple USB drive.
+7. **Portability** - We can carry our complete Linux configuration on a simple USB drive.

-**Learning Opportunities** - Linux provides tremendous learning opportunities for those who want to study it.
+8. **Learning Opportunities** - Linux provides tremendous learning opportunities for those who want to study it.

-**Community Support** - Linux has one of the best communities for support and collaboration.
+9. **Community Support** - Linux has one of the best communities for support and collaboration.

-We can also pursue certifications in Linux to advance our careers.
+10. We can also pursue certifications in Linux to advance our careers.
 Some of the prominent certifications include:

-**Red Hat Certified Engineer (RHCE)**
+1. Red Hat Certified Engineer (RHCE)
-**CompTIA Linux+**
+2. CompTIA Linux+
-**Oracle Linux Certification**
+3. Oracle Linux Certification